ndreey/ProteinTailor/README.md

 1. Clone the repository: `git clone https://github.com/ndreey/ProteinTailor.git`
 2. Install the dependencies manually or use: `pip install -r requirements.txt` (Note, _requirments.txt_ must be located in the working directory)

+Due note and be aware that ProteinTailor will run into some issues loading the ProteinTailor Report automatically as the path finder function was developed for, and in a Windows OS.

 ## User Manual <img src="docs/protein_tailor_gui.png" align="right"/>
 After main.py has been executed the ProteinTailor GUI will appear.
 With the drop down menu one can select the input format.
 - cDNA